How to Build an Application Form with Payment on Salesforce

 This guide will show you how to create a complex membership form that also accepts payment, all powered by a StoreConnect instance.
 You could then register via credit card for a small month-to-month payment without any sales process required!

-We can do this by leveraging a Salesforce Lightning Screen Flow and then embedding it within a StoreConnect page to capture the membership details, make it available on a public StoreConnect site and then take the data provided to capture payment for the membership.
+While StoreConnect has it’s Generic Custom Form feature, which is the best practice way of building this sort of solution, sometimes you need access to direct Salesforce objects and logic in the application flow, and you can do this by leveraging a Salesforce Lightning Screen Flow and then embedding it within a StoreConnect page to capture the membership details, make it available on a public StoreConnect site and then take the data provided to capture payment for the membership.

 And do this all in a single afternoon, using this architecture diagram.